pagkly/Zed/Investopedia3/How to Use Required Rate of Return – RRR to Evaluate Stocks.md

 How to Use Required Rate of Return – RRR to Evaluate Stocks
 ## What Is Required Rate of Return – RRR?

-The required [rate of return](https://www.investopedia.com/terms/r/rateofreturn.asp) is the minimum return an investor will accept for owning a company's stock, as compensation for a given level of risk associated with holding the stock.
+The required [[rate of return]](https://www.investopedia.com/terms/r/rateofreturn.asp) is the minimum return an investor will accept for owning a company's stock, as compensation for a given level of risk associated with holding the stock.
 The RRR is also used in corporate finance to analyze the profitability of potential investment projects.

-The required rate of return is also known as the [hurdle rate](https://www.investopedia.com/terms/h/hurdlerate.asp), which like RRR, denotes the appropriate compensation needed for the level of risk present.
+The required rate of return is also known as the [[hurdle rate]](https://www.investopedia.com/terms/h/hurdlerate.asp), which like RRR, denotes the appropriate compensation needed for the level of risk present.
 Riskier projects usually have higher hurdle rates or RRRs than those that are less risky.

 ## The Formula and Calculating RRR

 There are a couple of ways to calculate the required rate of return.
 If an investor is considering buying equity shares in a company that pays dividends, the dividend-discount model is ideal.
-The dividend discount model is also known as the [Gordon growth model](https://www.investopedia.com/terms/g/gordongrowthmodel.asp).
+The dividend discount model is also known as the [[Gordon growth model]](https://www.investopedia.com/terms/g/gordongrowthmodel.asp).

 The dividend-discount model calculates the RRR for equity of a dividend-paying stock by utilizing the current stock price, the dividend payment per share, and the forecasted dividend growth rate.
 The formula is as follows: